candycode/loco/README.md

 ###Status

+The code you see here was physically extracted from a private project here on GitHub, so it is now my current new development branch and it is therefore a work in progress.

-The current code is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua, Python, Tcl and Scheme bindings; the only additional parts I'm planning to move into the new project are:
+The current project is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua, Python, Tcl and Scheme bindings; the only additional parts I'm planning to move into the new project are: